Online Directory Business Model Explained

 All things events.

-If there’s a social event happening locally or at a concert, these companies allow hosts and vendors to sell tickets to those events to interested audiences.
+If there’s a social event happening locally or at a concert, these companies enable hosts and vendors to sell tickets to interested audiences.

-To keep the lights on, they’ll take a cut to ticket buyers for compensation for enabling their concert dreams.
+To keep the lights on, they’ll take a cut from ticket buyers for compensation for enabling their concert dreams.

 The common names in the industry are Eventbrite and Ticketmaster.